julianghionoiu/katacoda-scenarios/test/step1_information_gathering.md

 Here is a VM, we are going to try to collect some information.

-Would you be able to answer the following questions?
+Would you be able to answer the following questions
 - What user are you logged in as?
 - How many CPUs does it have?
 - How much memory is available?